connext/indra/README.md

  - `/api/hub` is the prefix for the hub's api
  - `/api/hub/config` returns the hub's config for example
+ - `/api/hub/subscribe` connects to the hub's websocket server for real-time exchange rate & gas price updates
  - `/api/eth` connects to the hub's eth provider
- - `/api/dashboard` connects to a server that gives the admin dashboard it's info
- - `/dashboard/` serves html/css/js for the dashboard client
  - anything else, redirects the user to a daicard client

 ### ..from a [dai card](https://github.com/ConnextProject/card)